-1 Introduced by Senate Committee on Agriculture 2 Date: 3 Subject: Agriculture; dairy producers; 4 Statement of purpose of bill as introduced: This bill proposes to implement the 5 legislative recommendations of the Task Force to Revitalize the Vermont 6 Dairy Industry.
+1 Introduced by Committee on Agriculture 2 Date: 3 Subject: Agriculture; dairy producers 4 Statement of purpose of bill as introduced: This bill proposes to implement the 5 legislative recommendations of the Task Force to Revitalize the Vermont 6 Dairy Industry.
 7 An act relating to revitalizing the dairy industry in Vermont 8 It is hereby enacted by the General Assembly of the State of Vermont: 9 Short Title 10 Sec.
 1. SHORT TITLE 11 This act may be cited as the Act to Revitalize the Vermont Dairy Industry 12 Risk Mitigation; Premium Assistance 13 Sec.
-2. DAIRY RISK MANAGEMENT PROGRAMS; PREMIUM 14 ASSISTANCE 15 (a) As used in this section: 16 (1) "Dairy Margin Coverage Program" or "DMC" is a voluntary 17 program authorized under the Farm Act that provides dairy operations with 18 risk management coverage that will pay producers when the difference 19 between the national price of milk and the average cost of feed falls below a 20 certain level selected by the program participants.
+2. DAIRY RISK MANAGEMENT PROGRAMS; PREMIUM 14 ASSISTANCE 15 (a) As used in this section: 16 (1) "Dairy Margin Coverage Program" or "DMC" is a voluntary 17 program authorized under the Farm Act that provides dairy operations with 18 risk management coverage that will pay producers when the difference 19 between the national price of milk and the average cost of feed falls below a 20 certain level selected by the Program participants.

 1 (2) "Dairy Revenue Protection Program" or "DRP is a voluntary 2 program authorized under the Farm Act designed to insure against unexpected 3 declines in the quarterly revenue from milk sales relative to a guaranteed 4 coverage level.
-5 (3) "Farm Act" means the federal Agriculture Improvement Act of 6 2018, P.L.
-115-334.
+5 (3) "Farm Act" means the federal Agriculture Improvement Act of 6 2018, Pub.
+L. No. 115-334.
 7 (4) "Good standing" means an applicant under this section: 8 (A) does not have an active enforcement violation that has reached a 9 final order with the Secretary or with the Agency of Natural Resources; and 10 (B) is in compliance with all terms of a current grant agreement or 11 contract with the Secretary.
-12 (5) "Livestock Gross Margin Insurance Plan for Dairy Cattle" or LGM" 13 means a voluntary program administered by the U.S. Department of 14 Agriculture to provide pricing protection when feed costs rise or milk prices 15 drop.
+12 (5) "Livestock Gross Margin Insurance Plan for Dairy Cattle" or 13 "LGM" means a voluntary program administered by the U.S. Department of 14 Agriculture to provide pricing protection when feed costs rise or milk prices 15 drop.
 16 (6) "Milk producer" or "producer" means a person, partnership, 17 unincorporated association, or corporation who owns or controls one or more 18 dairy cows, dairy goats, or dairy sheep and sells or offers for sale a part or all 19 of the milk produced by the animals.
-20 (7) "Secretary" means the Secretary of Agriculture, Food, and Markets.
+20 (7) "Secretary" means the Secretary of Agriculture, Food and Markets.

-1 (b) The Secretary shall establish a Dairy Risk Management Assistance 2 Program (Assistance Program) for the purposes of assisting dairy producers 3 that participate in the federal DMC, DRP, or LGM risk management programs.
-4 A milk producer dairy producer in Vermont that participates in the DMC at the 5 first-tier coverage level or participates in the DRP or LGM may apply for 6 reimbursement of premium payments from the Assistance Program.
-A milk 7 producer shall be eligible for assistance if the producer: 8 (1) is in good standing with the Agency of Agriculture, Food and 9 Markets and the Agency of Natural Resources; and 10 (2) provides proof of payment of an annual premium payment for 11 participation on Tier 1 of DMC or for participation in DRP or LGM.
-12 (c) A milk producer shall apply to the Secretary by July 1 of 2022 to 13 participate.
-The Secretary shall reimburse eligible applicants in the order in 14 which their applications were received.
-After funds are exhausted, applicants 15 shall no longer be eligible during that year for reimbursement from the 16 Secretary.
-17 Capital Assistance 18 Sec.
-3. 6 V.S.A. § 4828 is amended to read: 19 § 4828.
-CAPITAL EQUIPMENT ASSISTANCE PROGRAM 20 (a) It is the purpose of this section to provide assistance to purchase or use 21 innovative equipment that will aid in the reduction of surface runoff of
+(b) The Secretary shall establish a Dairy Risk Management Assistance Program (Assistance Program) for the purposes of assisting milk producers that participate in the federal DMC, DRP, or LGM risk management programs.
+A milk producer in Vermont that participates in the DMC at the first-tier coverage level or participates in the DRP or LGM may apply for reimbursement of premium payments from the Assistance Program.
+A milk producer shall be eligible for assistance if the producer: (1) is in good standing with the Agency of Agriculture, Food and Markets and the Agency of Natural Resources; and (2) provides proof of payment of an annual premium payment for participation on Tier 1 of DMC or for participation in DRP or LGM. (c) A milk producer shall apply to the Secretary by July 1 of 2022 to participate.
+The Secretary shall reimburse eligible applicants in the order in which their applications were received.
+After funds are exhausted, applicants shall no longer be eligible during that year for reimbursement from the Secretary.
+Capital Assistance Sec.
+3. 6 V.S.A. § 4828 is amended to read: § 4828.
+CAPITAL EQUIPMENT ASSISTANCE PROGRAM (a) It is the purpose of this section to provide assistance to purchase or use innovative equipment that will aid in the reduction of surface runoff of